Students occupy Columbia University as Shafik testifies at antisemitism congressional hearing

 Shafik and other university officials answered resoundingly: “Yes, it does.”

-Two out of three college presidents who testified during the congressional hearing in December, from Harvard University and the University of Pennsylvania, later resigned.
-Both faced backlash over their tepid responses to Rep. Elise Stefanik’s, R-New York, question of whether students who call for the genocide of Jewish people should face discipline.
+“Columbia beats Harvard and UPenn,” remarked Rep. Aaron Bean, R-Florida.
+“Y’all have done something that they weren’t able to do: You’ve been able to condemn antisemitism without using the phrase, ‘it depends on the context.'”

+Shafik, who acknowledged Wednesday she spent “many, many hours” preparing for the hearing, did not fall into the same trap.
+The new college president, who stepped into the role last summer, said she has spent most of her time since becoming president on these issues.

-“Trying to reconcile the free speech rights of those who wanted to protest and the rights of Jewish students to be in an environment free of discrimination and harassment has been the central challenge on our campus,” Shafik said in her testimony, “and numerous others across the country.”
+“Trying to reconcile the free speech rights of those who wanted to protest,” Shafik said, “and the rights of Jewish students to be in an environment free of discrimination and harassment has been the central challenge on our campus, and numerous others across the country.”

-Shafik testified before the Republican-led committee alongside board of trustees co-chairs Claire Shipman and David Greenwald, and antisemitism taskforce co-chair David Schizer.
+Shafik testified before the committee alongside board of trustees co-chairs Claire Shipman and David Greenwald, and antisemitism taskforce co-chair David Schizer.
+All acknowledged there are problems at Columbia, but they said many capable people are forming plans and working hard to address them.

+The university president said she found popular slogans at pro-Palestinian protests, including “by any means necessary” and “intifada revolution,” to be “incredibly distressing,” and that whether they violate university policy is under review.

+“One of the issues that we are actively debating now,” she said, “is to actually clarify where language crosses the line from protected speech to discriminatory or harassing speech.”

 Stefanik on Wednesday pushed Columbia administrators to take stronger action against faculty who have come under fire for rhetoric against Israel.